 The Wooster Chamber Music Series will celebrate its 34th season in 2018-19.
 Like many successful stories, the Chamber Series started out as one person’s passion and turned into a successful enterprise now a quarter century old.

-Dr. Ted Williams (1930-2005), at the time a professor of Chemistry at The College of Wooster, likely had no idea what he was setting in motion 25 years ago when he began the Wooster Chamber Music Series.
+Dr. Ted Williams (1930-2005), at the time a professor of Chemistry at The College of Wooster, likely had no idea what he was set in motion many years ago when he began the Wooster Chamber Music Series.
 Ted always loved music, but he developed a passion for chamber music when he was on a sabbatical leave one year in Pittsburgh.
 The Wooster Chamber Music Series has become his dream fulfilled, born out of that passion and his desire to share that music with the Wooster community.